I wouldn’t get into google (their interviews don’t select for my brand of genius). But that’s fine as I wouldn’t be able to write perl there anyway.

 Was Jython around when Google was choosing Python?
 I guess it was.

-Perl (5) doesn’t seem to have escaped it’s VM as well as Python and Ruby.
+Perl (5) hasn’t escaped its VM as well as Python and Ruby.
 Having said that, the Jythons and JRubys of the world are always second class citizens compared to the original C VM as no-one can be bothered to rewrite all the C extensions.

 Easier to avoid making a mess as a secondary language?